opulencephp/docs/console-basics.md

   8. [views:flush](#viewsflush)

 <h2 id="introduction">Introduction</h2>
 Console applications are great for administrative tasks and code generation.
-RDev supports a robust console kernel with features like easy-to-create commands, question prompts, and HTML-like syntax for output styling.
+Opulence supports a robust console kernel with features like easy-to-create commands, question prompts, and HTML-like syntax for output styling.

 <h2 id="running-commands">Running Commands</h2>
-To run commands, type `php rdev COMMAND_NAME` from the directory that RDev is installed in.
+To run commands, type `php opulence COMMAND_NAME` from the directory that Opulence is installed in.

 <h2 id="getting-help">Getting Help</h2>
 To get help with any command, use the help command.
 There are a few different ways to call it:

 ```
-php rdev help COMMAND_NAME
+php opulence help COMMAND_NAME
-php rdev COMMAND_NAME -h
+php opulence COMMAND_NAME -h
-php rdev COMMAND_NAME --help
+php opulence COMMAND_NAME --help
 ```

 <h2 id="built-in-commands">Built-In Commands</h2>
-A good place to start is to run `php rdev` in the directory you installed RDev.
+A good place to start is to run `php opulence` in the directory you installed Opulence.
 This will list the commands registered to the console.
-Out of the box, a few commands come bundled with RDev:
+Out of the box, a few commands come bundled with Opulence:

 <h4 id="appenv">app:env</h4>
 Displays the current application environment name, eg "Production" or "Development".

 <h4 id="apprename">app:rename</h4>
-When you install RDev, the default namespace is "Project".
+When you install Opulence, the default namespace is "Project".
 Use this command to change this to something more fitting to your particular project.
 This will update namespaces, bootstrapper names, the directory under "app", and the composer.json PSR-4 settings.

 <h4 id="composerdumpautoload">composer:dump-autoload</h4>
 This provides a wrapper around Composer's `dump-autoload` command, and is useful when another command needs to dump the autoload after running.

 <h4 id="composerupdate">composer:update</h4>
 A common task is updating composer and dumping the autoload.
-Instead of having to run these commands manually, just run `php rdev composer:update`.
+Instead of having to run these commands manually, just run `php opulence composer:update`.

 <h4 id="encryptiongeneratekey">encryption:generatekey</h4>
 Good encryption requires a secret key.
 Use this command to generate that key.
 Calling this will update the key that appears in `configs/environment/.env.app.php`.
 Passing a `--show` option will instead only show a new key, not update the config.

 <h4 id="frameworkflushcache">framework:flushcache</h4>
-RDev has an internal cache for several of its components:
+Opulence has an internal cache for several of its components:

 * Bootstrappers
 * Routes